-The Board consists of three groups: the "Public Officials" are the Mayor of Minneapolis, the President of the Minneapolis City Council, the Chair of the Minneapolis Special School District No. 1 Board, the Chair and two other Commissioners of the Hennepin County Board, the President of the Minneapolis Park and Recreation Board, the President of the Minneapolis Library Board, and one member each from the Minneapolis House and Senate Legislative Delegations.
-The "Neighborhood Representatives" comprise four residents of the City of Minneapolis.
-"Community Interests" are chief executive directors or presiding officers from Citywide organizations representing business, labor, communities of color, and philanthropic and charitable interests.
-The Policy Board annually elects a Chair, Vice Chair, Secretary, and Assistant Secretary.
-The Director is appointed by the Policy Board and is responsible for the administration of the Minneapolis Neighborhood Revitalization Program Policy Board.
+The Board consists of three groups: the "Public Officials" are the Mayor of Minneapolis, the President of the Minneapolis City Council, the Chair of Minneapolis Special School District No. 1 Board, the Chair and two other Commissioners of the Hennepin County Board, the President of the Minneapolis Park and Recreation Board, and one member each from the Minneapolis House and Senate Legislative Delegations.